-A St. Philomena In-Parish family is one who is registered in the parish prior to school registration.
+A St. Philomena In-Parish family is one who is registered at St. Philomena Parish prior to school registration.

-- If relocating to this area from another Catholic school, a letter from the former parish expressing active parish family status would be acceptable. - If coming from another parish that does not have a school, a letter from the pastor expressing active parish status would be acceptable.
+- If relocating to the area from another Catholic school, a letter from the former parish expressing active parish family status would be acceptable. - If coming from another parish that does not have a school, a letter from the pastor expressing active parish status would be acceptable.